-The Council has powers to award help in addition to Housing Benefit and Council Tax Benefit to assist claimants who might need further help with their housing costs.
+The Council has powers to award help in addition to Housing Benefit to assist claimants who might need further help with their housing costs.
 These are known as Discretionary Housing Payments.

 We receive some money from the Government towards these payments.
 The amount we can spend each year is restricted and not everyone who claims will therefore get this extra help.